 Basic Care for Orchids

-Place your Phalaenopsis orchid in an area that receives bright, indirect light with a daytime temperature of around 75°F and a night temperature of 65°F. Water weekly and feed once a month with a liquid houseplant fertilizer diluted to half strength.
+Place your Phalaenopsis orchid in an area that receives bright, indirect light with a daytime temperature of around 75°F and a night temperature of 65°F. (In your home works perfectly fine.)
+Water weekly and feed once a month with a liquid houseplant fertilizer diluted to half strength.